What is a Slip and Fall Accident?

 Examples of Slip and Fall Accidents We Settled

-- Slipped on a ramp leading to the back of a restaurant which was greasy and injured his shoulder – settled for $250,000.
+- Slipped on a ramp leading to the back of a restaurant that was greasy and injured his shoulder – settled for $250,000.

 - Slipped on dirty water in a store – settled for $275,000.

 - Slipped on a greasy area behind a restaurant where they threw dirty mop water, causing a broken ankle – settled for $250,000.

 - Slipped on ice in front of the back door of a bank and broke her ankle.
 Although there was a snowstorm in progress, we found that a leader from a roof gutter was leaking water on the ground, which caused the ice that our client slipped on – settled for $250,000.
 See the photo below.

 Slip and Fall on Water